 Great Motoring Disasters: Audi A2

-An advanced, lightweight aluminium body structure.
+It had an advanced, lightweight aluminium body structure.
 A super-slippery silhouette to cheat the wind.
 A drop-down front panel allowing access to essential servicing items.
-This sounded like the sports car of tomorrow.
+On paper this sounded like the sports car of tomorrow.

-But the Audi A2 was a five-door hatchback, and a tall one at that.
-Its outline was dangerously close to a ‘sensible shoes’ people carrier, its most powerful engine a 1.6-litre of 110hp.
+The Audi A2, however, was a five-door hatchback – and a tall one at that.
+Its silhouette was dangerously close to a ‘sensible shoes’ people carrier, its most powerful engine a 1.6-litre unit that mustered 110hp.

 It was also brave, brilliant and if you’re thoughtful about design and its functionality, deeply appealing.
 The A2 was a car years ahead of its time.